djradon/public-notes/t.cs.entity-component-system.md

 For broad-phase spatial queries an application could leverage runtime tags (if the ECS supports it) where a tag corresponds with a cell in a spatial grid.
 Combined with queries that match the tag, an application can quickly discard large groups of entities that are not in a certain area."

+### Scripting

+- https://www.reddit.com/r/gameenginedevs/comments/13dd4k9/scripts_in_ecs/ : "create a special script component and then a system to process these script components."

 ## Resources

 - https://github.com/SanderMertens/ecs-faq #cool